Follow France Éducation international

 Context of the IDI4Sport project

-The low level of participation in sport by young people with disabilities in schools and sports clubs is a complex and multifaceted problem.
+The low sports participation among youth with disabilities in schools or sports clubs is a complex and multifaceted problem.
 This situation affects all EU countries, whether they have recently implemented improvement measures or not.
-The need for a collective and coherent transnational response has been recognised, notably by the European Commission's Disability Rights Strategy 2021-2030, which calls for cooperation between Member States to exchange best practice and learn from each other in the fields of education and sport.
+The need for a collective and coherent transnational response has been recognized, especially by the European Commission's 2021-2030 Strategy on the Rights of Persons with Disabilities, which calls for the cooperation of EU member states to exchange best practices and learn from each other in the fields of education and sports.

-The EU project IDI4Sport "Inclusion and Disability in and through Sport" aims to develop sport participation of children with disabilities against the backdrop of the 2024 Olympic and Paralympic Games (OPG).
-It is designed to promote social inclusion, increase the participation of children with disabilities aged 10-20 in sport activities within and outside schools and reduce the difficulties they face.
-It also seeks to create inclusive environments that promote equity and equality.
-It is aimed at teachers, sports educators, students and young people within and outside schools.
+The European project IDI4Sport, "Inclusion and Disability in and through Sport," aims to promote sports participation for children with disabilities, with the backdrop of the 2024 Olympic and Paralympic Games (Olympics).
+It is designed to promote social inclusion, increase the participation of 10 to 20-year-old children with disabilities in sports activities within schools and outside of schools, and reduce the difficulties they face.
+It also aims to create inclusive environments that promote equity and equality.
+It targets teachers, sports educators, students, and young people both within and outside schools.

 Objectives